alphagov/govuk-design-system/src/components/accordion/index.md

 If you’ve decided that you need the summary line, you must make it as short as possible.

-{{ example({ group: "components", item: "accordion", example: "with-summary-section", html: true, nunjucks: true, open: false, size: "xl" }) }}
+{{ example({ group: "components", item: "accordion", example: "with-summary-section", html: true, nunjucks: true, rails: true, open: false, size: "xl" }) }}

 #### Structure section headings with the rest of the page